Five Miles Out: Cover

 The inner liner notes (originally the inner gatefold of the vinyl sleeve) feature the track sheet for "Taurus II", with the lyrics of "Five Miles Out" embedded within.
 The track sheet shows the layout of instruments on the 24 track tape.

 Release and reception

 Five Miles Out, the album, was more popular than Oldfield's previous few releases.
 It charted at No. 7 in the UK, whereas both QE2 (1980) and Platinum (1979) had failed to reach the top twenty.
 Oldfield's commercial revival would continue with subsequent albums Crises (1983) and Discovery (1984).
+In Canada, the album reached No. 29 on the top 50 albums list on 2 separate occasion in May and June, then made a brief re-appearance at No. 72 in October's new top 100 album chart.

 The Five Miles Out World Tour 1982 was staged to promote the album.

 In September 2013, the album was reissued as a single CD, vinyl, and a special 2 CD and DVD Deluxe Edition with a new remaster by Oldfield.
 The Deluxe Edition contains additional videos, live tracks from the 1982 tour, and a 5.1 surround sound mix.
 The reissue reached No. 48 in Germany.